JeremyTurner1976/Jt76EmberBase/ReadMe.txt

 //If the resource has a path with title, sending this will automatically choose title for url param.
 No need to send this.title specifically
 {{#link-to 'product' this tagName='button' classNames='btn btn-success'}}Buy for ${{price}}{{/link-to}}

+//targets possible on actions or use Send
+{{action "gotoPage" "Prev" target=view.parentView.controller}}
+this.set("parentView.controller.paginationData", this.get("pagination"));
+this.get("parentView.controller").send("gotoPage"); //, item); //objects can be passed, as many as needed separated by commas

 //ember array helpers
 data.forEach(function(item){
 });